 Their name comes from the odorous smell they give off if squished, which is often described as smelling like rotten cilantro.
-They continue to become a more common Midwestern insect found in and around homes and businesses.
+Every year they continue to become a more common Midwestern insect found in and around homes and businesses.

 When Did Stink Bugs Come to America?

 The first documented Brown Marmorated Stink Bug in the United States was found in Allentown, Pennsylvania in 1998.
-Since then, sightings have popped up all around the United States.
-They are becoming a well-known name in households.
-As of 2011, there were 34 U.S. States with sighting, and 40 states by 2012, with a 60% increase in numbers since.
+Since then, sightings have popped up all around the United States, and are document in 38 states as of 2023.

 Why Do They Stink?

 Stink Bugs have glands in their abdomens that secrete compounds as a defense against predators.
 The compounds are called aldehydes and two major aldehydes responsible for the scent include Trans-2-octenal and Trans-2-decenal.
 Research has found that these compounds are anti-fungal, but there isn’t any conclusive evidence that they are antibacterial.